| Melbourne — loading...

 Thai food that’s better than it needs to be at this price point

-For a weeknight dinner that costs under $20 per person including a drink, Little Thai Kitchen is one of Preston’s best options.
+Classic Thai dishes — pad Thai, green curry, tom yum — at prices well below CBD or inner-south.
+Mains typically $14-18, quality consistently good, portions generous.
+For a weeknight dinner under $20 per person including a drink, this is one of Preston’s best options.

 Budget Tips for Eating in Preston

 Market days are the best days.
-Wednesday, Friday, Saturday, and Sunday — the Preston Market is where Preston’s cheap eat scene is at its peak.
-More stalls open, more variety, more competition.
+Wednesday, Friday, Saturday, and Sunday — the Preston Market is where the cheap eat scene peaks.

 Go early.
-Most market stalls and cheap-eat restaurants sell out of their best items by early afternoon.
-Saturday market opening is the sweet spot.
+Most market stalls sell out of their best items by early afternoon.

 Bring cash.
-While most places now take card, a handful of market stalls and smaller restaurants still prefer cash.
+A handful of market stalls still prefer cash.
 ATMs at the market charge fees — withdraw beforehand.

 Eat like a local.
-The best cheap eats in Preston aren’t the ones with the most Google reviews — they’re the ones with the most Vietnamese, Lebanese, and Turkish people eating there.
-Follow the crowd.
+The best cheap eats aren’t the ones with the most Google reviews — they’re the ones with the most Vietnamese, Lebanese, and Turkish people eating there.